 For solar lentigines, use ablative therapy with cryotherapy.
 Subsequent treatment options include topical agents and laser therapy.

-Bleaching agents are often used to inhibit melanin synthesis.
+Bleaching agents are often used to inhibit synthesis of melanin which is the skin pigment that contributes to the formation of dark spots.
 The most commonly prescribed ones are hydroquinone, azelaic acid and kojic acid.

 Hydroquinone inhibits the production of melanin by binding to tyrosinase, the enzyme responsible for the first step in melanin production.